A Solo Traveller’s Guide to Explore Galle in a Day

 Galle International Cricket Stadium

 Sports fans that decide to visit Sri Lanka will know that the country is famed for its international cricket team, and the cricket stadium at Galle is considered one of the most beautiful cricket grounds in the world.
 Built in the late 19th-century as a race course, the grounds evolved over time into a venue that was eventually declared an official cricket stadium in 1927.
 It is the seventh international cricket stadium in the country to be able to host Test cricket matches.
-If you’re lucky, you might be able to watch a game being played here – the grounds are well kept, and watching a match can be really fun way to spend your day!
+If you’re lucky, you might be able to watch a game being played here – the grounds are well kept, and watching a match can be a really fun way to spend your day!

 The Japanese Peace Pagoda